 If someone avoids you, then they believe they think they can do better than you.
 Again, they may be wrong, but regardless, we interpret their behavior toward us as feedback on our own social status (value) and attractiveness.

 The only way you can guess the number that is superglued to your forehead is by the feedback you receive.

 Every single human being is influenced by others’ feedback, which is why everyone preaches about confidence and why being needy is bad.
-Being needy sends the following social pitch: “you’re so much better than me, so please, for the love of God, accept me.”
+Being needy sends the following social pitch: “You’re so much better than me, so please, for the love of God, accept me.”

 This is why celebrities receive nude pictures and stalkers.
-Because the people who do such activities believe that a celebrity, a normal human being with social status, is far more valuable than them; even if they don’t contribute anything to society.
+Because the people who do such activities believe that a celebrity, a normal human being with social status, is far more valuable than them, even if they don’t contribute anything to society.

-We seek things that we perceive to be equal of higher value and we lose attraction for the things we consider lower value.
+We seek things that we perceive to be of higher value and we lose attraction for the things we consider lower value.
 This is why neediness is repulsive and why we are recognized to see it as a bad signal.
 It’s like a fear of snakes – a primal instinct for our social and mating benefit, even if we don’t completely understand why.

 In surveys among tens of thousands of women, across all cultures, ethnicities, age groups and socio-economic standing, there is one universal quality in men that all women find desirable.
 1